 So, you want to learn how to create a blog of your own?
 Awesome!

 Wait a second?
-How did you get from a personal blog only a few mates used to read to blogging for what’s probably the most prestigious business publication on earth?
+How did you get from a personal blog only a few mates used to read to contributing for what’s probably the most prestigious business publication on earth?

 Well, that’s the power of blogging in action.
-And I’ll show you exactly how you can achieve the same results (if you want of course), but first…
+And I’ll show you exactly how you can achieve great results with blogging, but first…

 You need to create that blog, right?